 It’s easy nowadays to get distracted and lose momentum while at work.
-Even though there are several applications, tools or devices within reach, most organisations have not used them to their advantage.
+Even though there are several applications, tools, or devices within reach, most organisations have not used them to their advantage.
 People work longer and yet produce less output.
 The lines between work and private time are blurred.
 These signs are telling!
 Technology has become a source of distraction.
-As a result, teams feel overwhelmed, overworked and unproductive.
-Today we are introducing you to Jane, a provider who helps teams and organization “focus in the age of distraction”.
+As a result, teams feel overwhelmed, overworked, and unproductive.
+Today we are introducing you to Jane, a provider who helps teams and organisation “focus in the age of distraction”.

 The overwhelming impact of Technology